kengardiner/SpringProfessionalStudyNotes/Spring Cert - 1. Container Dependency IOC.md

 - Allows for use of the JDK dynamic proxying mechanism.
 - Allows for easier switching of Spring bean implementation.
 - Allows for hiding implementation.
 For instance, a service implemented in a module only have a public interface while the implementation is only visible within the module.
-Hiding the implementation also allows the developer to freely refactor code to methods, without having to fear that such methods will be visible outside of the module containing the implementation.
+  - Hiding the implementation also allows the developer to freely refactor code to methods, without having to fear that such methods will be visible outside of the module containing the implementation.
 ## What is meant by “application-context”?

-In the Spring Framework, the org.springframework.beans.factory.BeanFactory interface provides the bean factory, which is a Spring IoC container.
-The bean factory is merely an object pool where objects are created and managed by configuration.
+In the Spring Framework, the org.springframework.beans.factory.BeanFactory interface provides the bean factory, which is a Spring IoC container. **The bean factory is merely an object pool where objects are created and managed by configuration.**

-The interface org.springframework.context.ApplicationContext is simply a wrapper of the bean factory, providing some extra application context services, such as support for AOP and, hence, declarative transaction, security, and instrumentation support such as support for message resources required for internationalization, and the ability to publish application events to interested event listeners.
+The interface org.springframework.context. **ApplicationContext is simply a wrapper of the bean factory, providing some extra application context services, such as support for AOP** and, hence, declarative transaction, security, and instrumentation support such as support for message resources required for internationalization, and the ability to publish application events to interested event listeners.

-There can be more than one application context in a single Spring application.
-Multiple application contexts can be arranged in a parent-child hierarchy where the relation is directional from child context to parent context.
-Many child contexts can have one and the same parent context.
+**There can be more than one application context in a single Spring application.** Multiple application contexts can be arranged in a parent-child hierarchy where the relation is directional from child context to parent context. **Many child contexts can have one and the same parent context.**

 ## What is the concept of a “container” and what is its lifecycle?
 Spring provides us with a container, and our application objects live in this Spring container.
-The Spring Container also wires the many Object together according to its configuration.
+The Spring Container also wires the many Objects together according to its configuration.
 It is configured with some initialized parameters, and manages their complete life cycle from start to finish.

 ### Basically, there are two distinct types of Spring container:

-	- Bean factory
-	- Application contexts
+### BeanFactory Container

+This is the simplest container providing basic support for Dependency Injection and defined by the **org.springframework.beans.factory.BeanFactory** interface.
+The BeanFactory and related interfaces, such as BeanFactoryAware, InitializingBean, DisposableBean, are still present in Spring for the purposes of backward compatibility with the large number of third-party frameworks that integrate with Spring.

+ApplicationContext Container

+This container adds more enterprise-specific functionality such as the ability to resolve textual messages from a properties file and the ability to publish application events to interested event listeners.
+This container is defined by *the **org.springframework.context.ApplicationContext interface**.

+The **ApplicationContext container** includes all functionality of the BeanFactory container, so it is generally recommended over the BeanFactory.
+BeanFactory can still be used for light weight applications like mobile devices or applet based applications where data volume and speed is significant.

 #### Life-cycle of Spring container:

 1. Spring container is created as the application is started.